talonstrikesoftware/Working_with_React_and_Go/notes/section6-notes.md

 - Added a genre parameter to `movies-db.All` which allows to get movies by a genre

 56: Displaying movies by Genre
+- Finishes up the client side of this by creating a OneGenre component

 57: Showing Genre name - an alternative to lifting state
+- fixed a SQL error from lesson 55
+- Added showing the genre name when showing a single genre by passing it to the component

 58: Code clean up